Finding the perfect home is only half of the home-buying process.

 Now let's take a look at some common mortgage options and when they typically make sense for a home buyer.
 Again, depending on your needs, your credit, your down payment amount – and even where you live – your ideal mortgage may not be the best option for someone else.

-Very simply, a conventional mortgage is a mortgage not backed by the federal government.
+Very simply, a conventional mortgage is a mortgage not backed by the federal government, like a USDA loan or a FHA loan.
 As with any loan, good credit, a solid employment history and cash on hand to make even a small down payment are important.
 Conventional loans are very popular because they feature flexible terms, like fixed and adjustable rates and loan lengths up to 30 years, plenty of down payment options and great rates.
 Plus, you won’t have to pay monthly mortgage insurance once you have 20% equity in your home.

-Fixed-rate mortgages offer a fixed interest rate over the life of the loan.
-You’ll save money on interest and build equity in your home faster the lower the term of the loan.
+A fixed rate mortgage offers a fixed interest rate over the life of the loan.
+You’ll save money on interest, build equity in your home faster, and lower the term of the loan.
 Fixed-rate options are better for homebuyers who plan to stay in the home for many years.

-Adjustable-rate mortgages, or ARMs, have a fixed rate for an initial period of time, usually three to 10 years, at which point the rate can go up or down depending on market conditions.
+An adjustable rate mortgage, or ARM, has a fixed rate for an initial period of time, usually three to 10 years, at which point the rate can go up or down depending on market conditions.
 Many ARMs, like Truliant’s, offer a rate cap – meaning you’ll know up front the maximum your rate can increase over the life of the loan.
 Typically, ARM rates are lower than fixed rates, so they tend to work better for buyers who are not planning to stay in the home for a long period of time, or will refinance later.
-That noted, many homebuyers are very happy with their adjustable-rate mortgage across the duration of the loan – especially if there’s a rate cap.
+That noted, many homebuyers are very happy with their adjustable rate mortgage across the duration of the loan – especially if there’s a rate cap.

 The U.S. government does not function as a mortgage lender, but it does guarantee certain types of mortgage loans.
 As stated above, FHA loans are very popular for many first-time homebuyers, or buyers with lower credit scores.
 Backed by the Federal Housing Administration, an FHA loan has more relaxed credit score requirements and down payments as low as 3.5%.
 The FHA will back loans with credit scores as low as 500, but a larger down payment – about 10% - is required.
 Additionally, mortgage insurance is required for the life of the loan.